-How to Export WooCommerce Products to CSV or XML
+How to Export WooCommerce Products to CSV, Excel, or XML

 To export your products, go to All Export › New Export and select WooCommerce Products.
-Next, drag and drop the elements on the right to build your CSV or XML export file.
-Then, run the export to create your product's export.
+Build your product export file by using the drag & drop tool.
+Run the export, then download your file.

-First, go to All Export › New Export and choose to export WooCommerce Products.
-Click Customize Export File to continue.
+Go to All Export › New Export and choose a post type of WooCommerce Products.
+To continue, click Customize Export File.

-Step 2: Customise Your WooCommerce Products Export File
+Step 2: Customize Your WooCommerce Products Export File

-Basic WooCommerce Product data is in Available Data › Standard:
+Standard data is found under Available Data › Standard.

 - ID: The post ID, a unique number given to every post in WordPress.

-- Title: The title or name of the product.
+- Title: The title or name of the WooCommerce product.

 - Content: A description of the product.